Stanley Motor Carriage Company: Specifications and design

 The Stanley Steamer was sometimes nicknamed "The Flying Teapot".
-At least one Stanley Steamer found its way to Castle Hill, New South Wales, Australia where it was driven in the late 1920s.
+At least one Stanley Steamer found its way to Castle Hill, New South Wales, Australia, where it was driven in the late 1920s.

+Overview of production figures

 Obsolescence

-During the mid to late 1910s, the fuel efficiency and power delivery of internal combustion engines improved dramatically and using an electric starter instead of the crank, which had been notorious for injuring its operators, led to the rise of the gasoline-powered automobile, which also was much cheaper.
-The Stanley company produced a series of advertising campaigns trying to recover the car-buying public away from the "internal explosion engine," but it was unsuccessful.
-Their advertising slogan was, "Power – Correctly Generated, Correctly Controlled, Correctly Applied to the Rear Axle."
-These were early examples of the fear, uncertainty and doubt advertising campaign, since their aim was not to convince buyers of the advantages of the Stanley Steamer but to suggest that internal combustion automobiles could explode.
+During the mid to late 1910s, the improved fuel efficiency and power delivery of internal combustion engines and the use of electric starters instead of cranks, which had been notorious for causing injury, made the internal combustion automobile more popular than the more expensive steam car.
+The Stanley company responded with advertising campaigns aimed at discrediting the "internal explosion engine."
+One Stanley advertising slogan to that end was "Power – Correctly Generated, Correctly Controlled, Correctly Applied to the Rear Axle."
+These were early examples of a "fear, uncertainty and doubt" ad campaign, since their aim was not to convince buyers of the advantages of the Stanley Steamer but to suggest that internal combustion automobiles could explode.